FAQs for Graduates

 The cap is worn with the long point of the shell to the rear.
 Undergraduates who have not yet earned a first degree wear the tassel forward and to the right.
 During the ceremony President Rossbacher will instruct undergraduates to move their tassels to the left to signify the conferring of the bachelor's degree.
 Master's degree candidates will be hooded during the ceremony.

 Caps and gowns are available to both undergraduate and graduate students at the HSU Bookstore for a special discounted price, as they can be rented.
-Undergraduate gold honor cords are available in the Bookstore during Finals Week.
+Undergraduate gold honor cords are available in the Bookstore as well.
 Please ask to see the Registrar’s Honor Cord list when you pick up your gold cord.
 Blue cords are available for Candidates who are receiving their Teaching Credentials.
 Master’s degree candidates may purchase a Master’s hood.
 The color of the Master’s hood differs depending upon the degree.
 The candidate will bring the hood to Commencement for the hooding ceremony.
 Master’s degree students graduating with distinction may purchase a gold honor stole.

 What do I do with the gown after the ceremony?